-I was born and raised in potato country on a small family farm/ranch in Southern Idaho.
-We had dairy and beef cattle, horses, sheep, pigs, chickens, and of course, dogs and cats.
+I was born and raised in potato country on a small family farm in Southern Idaho.
+We had dairy and beef cattle, horses, sheep, pigs, chickens, and, of course, dogs and cats.
 Our cats were mostly feral and lived in the shadows of the haystacks and farm buildings.
-Until about the time of the Beatles invasion of the USA and the assassination of President John F. Kennedy, all of the Becker dogs – two Labrador Retrievers and a Toy Manchester Terrier – were outdoor-only dogs.
+Until about the time of the Beatles’ invasion of the USA and the assassination of President John F. Kennedy, all of the Becker dogs – two Labrador Retrievers and a Toy Manchester Terrier – were outdoor-only dogs.

-For the last 20 years we’ve lived deep in the woods, half way up a mile-high mountain in extreme Northern Idaho on a horse ranch dubbed “Almost Heaven Ranch” by my wife, which reflects our family’s deep faith.
-We share the ranch with five horse, five dogs, three cats, and not often enough, one grandchild, our precious seven-year-old Reagan.
+Since then we’ve lived deep in the woods, half way up a mile-high mountain in extreme Northern Idaho on a horse ranch dubbed “Almost Heaven Ranch” by my wife, which reflects our family’s deep faith.
+We share the ranch with five horses, three dogs, four cats, and not often enough, one grandchild, our precious Reagan.

 I’ve always had compassion for and a deep love of all animals.
 I’m now leading an amazing group of dedicated professionals on the Fear Fear Advisory Group, with a goal of changing the entire ecosystem of many animals, starting with dogs, cats, and other companion animals.
 By looking after both a pet’s physical and emotional wellbeing, and really walking the talk that they are family members, I’ve finally completed that journey that began in the barnyard and ended up on the pillow next to my head.